Did you know that you can actually use Yoda’s meditations from Star Ways?

 To “know” is to limit the possibilities of your world.
 Stop knowing.
 Unlearn what you have learned.

-When we learn to meditate, we realise that the things we have “learned” are just thoughts in our head.
-Learn that “Luminous being are we”
+When we learn to meditate, we realise that the things we have “learned” are just thoughts in our heads.
+Learn that “Luminous being are we”.

 3. Connect with your Luminous Being